+Figure xx—Measurement Channel Bitmap subfield format

-The Channel Measurement Report Method subfield indicates the method that is to be used by the Reporting STA to report the results of measurements over multiple 2.16 GHz channels in the measurement report.
+The Channel Measurement Report Method subfield indicates the method that is to be used by the reporting STA to report the results of measurements over multiple 2.16 GHz channels in the measurement report.
 The Channel Measurement Report Method subfield sets to 0 to indicate the results of measurements over all the requested 2.16 GHz channels during each measurement time block are reported per 2.16 GHz channel.
 The Channel Measurement Report Method subfield sets to 1 to indicate the averaged results of concurrent measurements over all the requested 2.16 GHz channels during each measurement time block are reported.
+The Channel Measurement Report Method subfield shall be set to 0 when the Extended Measurement Configuration subelement is present.

 TGay editor: Change the second paragragh, Figure 11 and the third paragragh in page 18 (D0.3) as follows (CID #226, #227, #342, #454):

 The Extended Measurement Configuration subelement is present only if the Measurement Configuration subelement is present.
 The Extended Measurement Configuration subelement contains measurement timing information for the channels indicated in the Measurement Configuration subelement.
-If the Extended Measurement Configuration subelement is not present, the measurement timing information indicated in the measurement report field applies to all indicated channels.
-The subelement is formatted as shown in Figure 11.
+If the Extended Measurement Configuration subelement is not present, the measurement timing information indicated in the Measurement Report field applies to all reported channels.
+If the Extended Measurement Configuration subelement is present, the measurement timing information indicated in the Measurement Report field applies to the first reported channel (i.e., the reported channel with the lowest channel number) and measurement timing information indicated in the Extended Measurement Configuration subelement applies to the remaining reported channels in ascending order in terms of channel number.The Extended Measurement Configuration data field is formatted as shown in Figure 11.